How is Zeffy free?

 Other Giving Programs

 • Grants: Applications for grants are by invitation only.
-Interested nonprofit organizations are encouraged to contact their local community relations manager to see if they are eligible to apply.
+Interested nonprofit organizations are encouraged to contact their local community relations manager to see if they can apply.

 • Wireless Corporate Giving Program: Verizon Wireless contributes to charities directly on a case-by-case basis in areas where the company operates.

-• Matching Incentive Program: Matches employees' and retirees' monetary donations to eligible charities and schools.
+• Matching Incentive Program: Matches employees' and retirees' charitable donations to eligible charities and schools.

 5. ExxonMobil

 ExxonMobil is an American multinational oil company based in Texas.
-The company has several types of corporate giving programs, including an excellent volunteer involvement program.
+The company has several types of product grant programs, including an excellent volunteer involvement program, and invested $192 million worldwide in 2023.

 It is designed to encourage retirees, employees, and other eligible participants to actively contribute their skills and time to charitable organizations as a team or individually.

-A $500 grant is awarded to an eligible nonprofit organization after an individual or team of volunteers contributes around 20 hours of their time during a calendar year.
+A $500 grant is awarded to an eligible nonprofit organization after an individual or team of volunteers contributes around 20 hours during a calendar year.

 Mission Affinity

-The company's corporate giving strategy focuses on enhancing math and science in the US, promoting women as catalysts for economic development, and preventing malaria deaths.
+The company's product donations strategy focuses on enhancing math and science in the US, promoting women as catalysts for economic development, and preventing malaria deaths.

 Other Giving Programs